February 2, 2023 • Blue Habits Tips, Ocean Facts

 Most corals rely on zooxanthellae for survival.
 Zooxanthellae are algae that have symbiotic relationships with corals and other cnidarians, like sea anemones.
 They live within the tissues of corals, and come in an array of dazzling colors that give coral reefs their spectacular rainbow hues.
 Corals provide shelter and nutrients that zooxanthellae need for photosynthesis, and, in turn, zooxanthellae provide the corals with oxygen and carbohydrates that are produced through photosynthesis.

 Bleached corals appear ghostly white.
-The biggest cause of coral bleaching is rising ocean temperatures due to climate change. © Coral Reef Image Bank
+The biggest cause of coral bleaching is rising ocean temperatures due to climate change. © Ocean Image Bank

 Coral bleaching is a process by which corals and anemones lose their zooxanthellae, and, with them, their color.
 Bleaching is a stress response that can be triggered due to temperature changes (too hot or too cold), too much or too little light, changes in salinity, or other stressors.
 Today, the biggest cause of coral bleaching is rising ocean temperatures.
 When ocean temperatures increase, zooxanthellae can be damaged or expelled.
 Bleaching is not always fatal, but it can lead to disease and death, because corals and anemones rely on the zooxanthellae to survive.

 Beyond their intrinsic value and the roles they play in supporting vast numbers of marine species, coral reefs also provide many functions that benefit people.
 They help prevent coastal erosion, offer protection from storm surge, and support jobs ranging from fishing to tourism.
 It’s estimated that the economic value of coral reefs is at least $30 billion per year, but most likely much higher, and more than 500 million people worldwide rely on coral reefs for food, income, coastal protection, and more.